Skip to content

 Argument descriptions

-• rate. (number) The fixed percentage interest rate or yield per period.
+• rate (number, required).
+The fixed percentage interest rate or yield per period.

-• nper. (number) The number of compounding periods to be taken into account.
+• nper (number, required). "nper" stands for number of periods, in this case the number of compounding periods to be taken into account.
 While this will often be an integer, non-integer values are accepted and processed.
-It stands for number of periods.

-• pmt. (number) The fixed amount paid or deposited each compounding period.
-Short for payment
+• pmt (number, required). "pmt" stands for payment, in this case the fixed amount paid or deposited each compounding period.

-• pv (number, optional).
-The present value or starting amount of the asset (default 0).
-Short for present value.
+• pv (number, optional). "pv" is the present value or starting amount of the asset (default 0).

-• type (boolean, optional).
-A logical value indicating whether the payment due dates are at the end (0) of the compounding periods or at the beginning (any non-zero value).
-The default is 0 when omitted.
+• type (Boolean, optional).
+A logical value indicating whether the payment due dates are at the end (FALSE or 0) of the compounding periods or at the beginning (TRUE or any non-zero value).
+The default is FALSE when omitted.

 Additional guidance